benstrobel/gitlab-ee-arm-fork/doc/settings/environment-variables.md

 the `https_proxy` value, you should usually specify a value as `http://USERNAME:PASSWORD@example.com:8080`.

+NOTE:
+If your GitLab instance is behind a proxy and the domain DNS can't be resolved, DNS rebind protection is disabled.

 ## Applying the changes

 Any change made to the environment variables requires a reconfigure for it